CorsixTH/CorsixTH-Graphics/manual.rst

 The ``encode`` conversion program that takes your images and creates a free graphics file, can read several sprites from the same image, thus you can make a sprite sheet, which may be useful.
-It is useful to put the top-left corner of each sprite at an easy to remember position in the image, for example x and y positions at a multiple of 100.
+In a sprite sheet, it is useful to put the top-left corner of each sprite at an easy to remember position in the image, for example x and y positions at a multiple of 100.

 Making a new file
 ~~~~~~~~~~~~~~~~~